-The NCB boiler may be connected to an existing boiler system.
+The NCB boiler may also be connected to an existing boiler system.
 A water-to-water plate heat exchanger is needed to transfer heat from the outdoor boiler to the indoor hydronic system so that the two systems remain isolated (see next diagram).
+All the parts shown in the next drawing are available from Nature's Comfort.

-As shown in the above figure, the two systems are totally isolated from each other so that the existing hydronic system remains undisturbed and functions exactly as it did before.
+As shown in the previous drawing, the two systems are totally isolated from each other so that the existing hydronic system remains undisturbed and functions exactly as it did before.
 Water that circulates through the outdoor boiler is never circulated through the home's hydronic system or vice-versa.